jimporter/mettle/doc/writing-tests.md

 ### The *skip* attribute

-mettle provides one built-in attribute: `skip`.
+mettle provides one built-in attribute: `mettle::skip`.
 As the name implies, this attribute causes a test to be skipped by default.
 This can be useful when a test is broken, since the test runner will keep track of the skipped tests as a reminder that you need to go back and fix the test.
 You can also provide a comment for the skipped test that will be shown in the test logs explaining why it was skipped.